-Mr. Frey previously served as an Assistant US Attorney in the Criminal Division of the US Attorney’s Office for the Southern District of New York.
-There, he was a member of the Securities & Commodities Fraud Task Force and the Complex Frauds and Cybercrime Unit.
-Mr. Frey investigated and prosecuted a wide array of complex white-collar matters, including FCPA violations, insider trading, accounting fraud, market manipulation, investment advisor fraud, money laundering, intellectual property and cybercrimes, and criminal tax offenses.
+Earlier in his career, Mr. Frey served for over six and a half years as an Assistant US Attorney in the Criminal Division of the US Attorney’s Office for the Southern District of New York.
+As a member of the Securities & Commodities Fraud Task Force as well as the Complex Frauds and Cybercrime Unit, he investigated and prosecuted a wide array of complex white-collar matters, including FCPA violations, insider trading, accounting fraud, market manipulation, investment fraud, money laundering, intellectual property, cybercrimes, and criminal tax offenses.